DingDongWeenie/DAA-ComArch/README.md

 print(dll)
 ```

-CirclyList
+---
+## 3. Circular Linked List
-The Circular Linked List is similar to a singly linked list, but its last node points back to the first node, creating a loop:
+The Circular Linked List is similar to a singly linked list, but the last item connects back to the first item, forming a loop.

-- The `insert_end` method adds elements to the end of the circular list.
+- The `insert_end` method adds an item to the end.
-- The `insert_beginning` method adds elements at the start.
+- The `insert_beginning` method adds an item at the start.
-- The `insert_at` method inserts elements at a specific position.
+- The `insert_at` method inserts an item at a specific position.
-- The `search` method checks if a value exists in the list.
+- The `search` method checks if an item is in the list.
-- The `__str__` method displays all elements, looping back to the head.
+- The `__str__` method displays all the items in the loop.

-Circular linked lists are useful for looping scenarios.
+### Example Use:
+This is useful for things like round-robin scheduling or board games where turns rotate in a circle.
+### Asciinema:
 - [CirclyList Asciinema](https://asciinema.org/a/lpJWtT0zq2ugrubVJvszkVgd7)

 ### Quick Code Snippet: